 The increased air supply brings more air changes per hour, with HEPA filtered air circulating into the cleanroom many times per hour.
 In comparison, a conventional HVAC system usually counts two to four air changes per hour, whereas, in a cleanroom, it can range anywhere from 15 to 300 or more.

 Cleanroom HVAC designs require knowledge of regulations, cleanliness level guidelines, airflow, room pressurization, temperature control, humidity control, and accounting of processes taking place inside.

-3S MEP +Structure have worked with a variety of Pharmaceutical Company to provide MEP support for renovation, expansion, and new construction projects.
+3S MEP +Structure has worked with a variety of pharmaceutical companies to provide MEP support for renovation, expansion, and new construction projects.